I joined Bucknell after finishing my PhD in 2012.

 My research interests are broadly focused in machine learning and data science, but I predominately work in statistical clustering.
 Clustering is considered an exploratory technique and method of unsupervised learning, with the goal of classifying groups of unlabelled observations.
 I work on both theoretical and applied problems in clustering, with applications in educational research, social justice and public health.
 I’m additionally interested in the quickly growing field of sports analytics.

 I teach a range of statistics courses from the introductory to advanced levels.
-I also contribute to the core curriculum with a Foundation Seminar titled Sports, Statistics, and Technology and an Integrated Perspectives course, co-taught with Professor Brian King titled Introduction to Data Science.
+I also contribute to the core curriculum with a Foundation Seminar titled Sports, Statistics, and Society and an Integrated Perspectives course, co-taught with Professor Brian King titled Introduction to Data Science.
 I strive to empower my students to successfully learn and appreciate statistics and data science.
 Further, I work to build a strong community among students and ensure that my classes are inclusive spaces.

 Sweet, T., Flynt, A., and Choi, D. (2019), “Clustering ensembles of social networks.”
 Network Science, 7(2), 141 - 159.